katiehuangx/How-to-Create-a-GitHub-Portfolio/README.md

 <kbd><img width="354" alt="Screenshot 2021-09-28 at 10 29 37 PM" src="https://user-images.githubusercontent.com/81607668/135107847-f86bef5c-2f26-4942-9de2-104c446825e1.png"></kbd>

-**Now you can start to write your profile! 😄**
+**Now you can start to write your profile! 😄 Once you're happy with the contents, scroll down and click `Commit changes`.**

 ### What to write in your profile?

 It's entirely up to you and your creativity!
 Most people would include:
 - Introduction
 - Skills like Data Analysis, SQL, Python, Tableau, Web Development, etc
-- Fancier things like visitor count, clickable icons, etc
+- Fancier things like visitor count, clickable icons, etc (can't help you with this as I've not learn it yet 😅)
 - Projects that you're proud of

 For further reading, check out: